Currently, the Monaco editor is only available for the following question types: Programming, Golf, Approximation, SQL, and Data science.

 If you continue entering characters, then the list of members is displayed that only includes members containing the characters that you have entered.

-To insert the selected member, pressing Tab or Enter from your keyboard.
+To insert the selected member, press Tab or Enter from your keyboard.

 Documentation and quick information